Dissident Websites

 I am now (2021) in my eightieth year.
 Until 2015 I was living rather well on a small Social Security allowance in a house which I never lock, beside a rookery, with a fine shrub-garden which is especially good in winter and has plants from all over the planet: Chile, New Zealand, Mexico, China, Japan, South Africa, the Mediterranean, Morocco and Siberia.

 Since 2015 I have lived in south-west France, on a very ample 'minimum income' provided by the militarist French state.
-This is the view from my living-room..
+This is the view from my living-room in October.

 I have lived off militarist and mind-crushing states all my life: I vowed never to pay tax to finance its malignance, so being on Welfare Benefit is a neat solution.
 I have a very good quality of life.
 Peace and quiet in a house full of beautiful stones and paintings, food that I prepare myself, a heartwarming collection of useful ceramics, good, inexpensive wines - and music ranging from early Jazz to Arabic and Indian Classical, from Dufay to Reich, Tavener and Schnittke, from Albanian polyphonic singing to the piano quartets of Brahms and the Trio Joubran, and from Georges Brassens to the ambient electronic compositions of Brian Eno, B.J.
 Cole and Klaus Schulze.